 Although rare, sudden death can occur on the first use of cocaine or unexpectedly after that (according to The National Institute on Drug Abuse, 2019).
 Consequently, there is no safe way to use cocaine.
 The user will develop a tolerance for cocaine, instigating higher, more frequent doses to produce the same level of pleasure or “high.”
 While it is possible to reverse some of the damage done to the body as a result of long-term cocaine abuse, some effects are irreversible.

 • Heart disease

 • Reduction of blood flow in the gastrointestinal tract

 • Chest pain

 • Higher risk for contracting HIV or Hepatitis

 Long-term cocaine abuse substantially increases the potential of an overdose.
-Did you know there is no specific medication that can reverse a cocaine overdose?
-Furthermore, did you know that there are no government-approved medicines are currently available to treat cocaine addiction?
 So, if you or a loved one wants to discontinue using cocaine, it’s in the person’s best interest to receive substance abuse treatment in the safety of a licensed medical facility.

 • Avoidance of social situations

 • Presence of drug paraphernalia